-In January 2016, we entered into the License Agreement with NHS, for the development and commercialization of certain of our product candidates in development for the treatment and management of CDI and IBD, including UC and Crohn's disease.
+In January 2016, we entered into the License Agreement, for the development and commercialization of certain of our product candidates in development for the treatment and management of CDI and IBD, including UC and Crohn's disease.
 In exchange for the license, NHS agreed to pay us an upfront cash payment of \$120.0 million, which we received in February 2016.
 NHS has also agreed to pay us tiered royalties, at percentages ranging from the high single digits to high teens, of net sales of certain products based on our microbiome technology that are being developed for the treatment of CDI and IBD, including SER-109, SER-262, SER-287 and SER-301, or collectively, the NHS Collaboration Products in markets outside of the United States and Canada, or the Licensed Territory.
 We have retained full commercial rights to the NHS Collaboration Products with respect to the United States and Canada, where we plan to build our own commercial organization.
 We are eligible to receive up to \$285.0 million in development milestone payments, \$375.0 million in regulatory payments and up to an aggregate of \$1.1 billion for the achievement of certain commercial milestones related to the sales of NHS Collaboration Products.
 The full potential value of the up-front payment and milestone payments payable by NHS is over \$1.9 billion, assuming all products receive regulatory approval and are successfully commercialized.
 In September 2016, we received a \$10.0 million milestone payment associated with the initiation of the Phase 1b clinical study for SER-262 in CDI.
 In June 2017, we initiated a Phase 3 clinical study of SER-109 (ECOSPOR III) in patients with multiply recurrent CDI.
 In July 2017, we recorded revenue of \$20.0 million based on the achievement of this milestone under the License Agreement.
-In November 2018, we executed a letter agreement with NHS, or the Letter Agreement, modifying certain terms of the License Agreement.
-Under the Letter Agreement, NHS agreed to pay us the \$20.0 million Phase 3 milestone payment upon c
+In November 2018, we executed a letter agreement with NHS, or the Letter Agreement, modifying certain terms of the Phase 2b study for SER-287.
+In December 2018, we received \$40.0 million in milestone payments in connection with the commenceme